Mikhail Pokrovsky: Death and discredit

+The posthumous campaign attacked Pokrovsky above all for his lack of Russian patriotism.
+The article on Pokrovsky in the first edition of the Great Soviet Encyclopedia (1940), signed S. Kovalev, declared that his conception of history "distorts proletarian internationalism in a leftist manner" and was "deprived of the feeling of love for the motherland"; that he had treated Peter the Great as "simply a despot and petty tyrant, called the Great by the historians out of a misunderstanding"; that he had "failed to understand the progressive significance of the adoption of Christianity in Kievan Rus'"; and that he had "sought to blacken the great Russian commander Kutuzov" and "reviled the ardent patriot of his motherland, Bagration".
+The entry concluded that his conception had, "to the joy of the enemies of the Soviet people", struck out everything heroic in the Russian past, including its "struggle against external enemies", and described his former pupils as "now-unmasked Trotskyite–Bukharinite bandits".
+Historians have described the campaign as part of the broader rehabilitation of Russian national heroes and pre-revolutionary state-building in Soviet ideology of the late 1930s.

+Pokrovsky's relentless attack on the Tsarist old regime as a "prison of peoples" and "international gendarme" was henceforth deemed to be anti-patriotic "national nihilism" and a new Russian nationalist historical orthodoxy was established.
+This new official orthodoxy remained in place for the duration of Stalin's life.

 Pokrovsky's life's work was comprehensively trashed in two collections of essays, Against the Historical Conceptions of M.N.Pokrovsky and Against the Anti-Marxist Conceptions of M.N.Pokrovsky, published in 1939 and 1940 respectively, when the new school of history honoured past military heroes and emphasised the positive effects of the spread of Russian rule.
 In the 1939 volume, Anna Pankratova, who was emerging as one of the authoritative Stalinist historians, wrote that:

-The so-called 'School of Pokrovsky' was not accidentally the basis for wrecking on the part of enemies of the people unmasked by the NKVD, on the part of the Trotsky-Bukharinist hirelings of Fascism, wreckers, spies and terrorists, cleverly disguised with the help of the anti-Leninist conception of M.N.Pokrovsky.
+The so-called 'School of Pokrovsky' was not accidentally the basis for wrecking on the part of enemies of the people unmasked by the NKVD, on the part of the Trotsky–Bukharinist hirelings of Fascism, wreckers, spies and terrorists, cleverly disguised with the help of the anti-Leninist conception of M.N.Pokrovsky.

 In 1942, during the war with Germany, another volume, Twenty Five Years of Historical Scholarship in the USSR, one of the contributors summarised what Pokrovsky had allegedly got wrong: